 - 13. In late January 2015, the child's IEP team developed the IEP.
-(J-10). - 14.
+(J-9). - 14.
 The January 2015 IEP was developed by the "intake" special education teacher, a teacher that would have no role in the instruction of the child.
-(J-10; NT at 361-418). - 15.
+(J-9; NT at 288-346). - 15.
 The January 2015 IEP indicated that the child did not exhibit behaviors that impeded the child's learning or that of others.
 There was no functional behavior assessment.
-(J-10). - 16.
-The child's IEP contained four goals: development of pre-readiness skills to engage in a structured routine and increase attention/engagement, use of language with others, attention to others, and developing fine-motor skills/imitation.
-(J-10). - 17.
+(J-9). - 16.
+The child's IEP contained four goals: development of pre-readiness skills to engage in a structured routine and increase attention/engagement, use of language with others, attention to others and direction-following, and developing fine-motor skills/imitation and engaging in adult-directed activities.
+(J-9). - 17.
 The child was in a half-day program, two days per week.
-(J-10).
+(J-9). - 18.
+The child's instruction had two aspects-verbal behavior ("VB") and intensive trial teaching ("ITT").
+Broadly, VB involves the concept of